jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 - Returns valid React/TypeScript code strings
 - Manual testing: call function directly, log output, verify structure

+**Plain English Summary**:
+After this step, you'll have the brain of the operation working.
+The `layout-generator.ts` file will be able to take that prompt template from Step 1.1, send it to Claude AI, wait for Claude to write actual website code, and then parse that code into separate files.
+You'll be able to call a function and get back real React components (like Hero.tsx, About.tsx) as text strings ready to be saved to files.
+It's like having a robot assistant that can write code based on your instructions.

 **Dependencies**: Step 1.1 (prompt template)
 **Estimated Time**: 6 hours